-When using fresh flowers on a wedding cake, make sure that the stems aren’t inserted directly into the cake, because they’re dirty, and because they can possibly drip fluid from the stems into the cake.
+First, when using fresh flowers on a wedding cake, make sure that the stems aren’t inserted directly into the cake, because they’re dirty, and because they can possibly drip fluid from the stems into the cake.

-This article contains affiliate links that will pay me a small commission if the links are used to purchase something, at no cost to you.
-As an Amazon Associate, I earn from qualifying purchases.
-For more information, click here.
+This article includes affiliate links that will pay a commission if they’re used to purchase something.
+As an Amazon associate, I earn from qualifying purchases.

 This cake had a piped lace pattern and a topper made from fresh flowers.